 My research focuses on understanding how host star properties and compositions influence the formation of their planets or provide evidence of their formation histories.
-Below I have highlighted some of the specifics of that research and provided links to the paper if it has already been published.
+I am also searchinbg for low mass planets around Sun-like stars as part of the 100 Earths Project.
+Below I have highlighted some of the specifics of that research and rovided links to the paper if it has already been published.

 Oxygen is the most abundant element in the universe after hydrogen and helium.
 It is important not only as a component of water, but is present in the bulk of the solids that make up both rocky planets and the cores of gas giants, usually together with silicon and magnesium.
 Carbon is nearly as abundant as oxygen and in the gas phase, most carbon and oxygen will be found together in CO.
 Knowing the precise ratios of these elements in the protoplanetary disks of a stellar system can tell us a lot about what the planets are made of and how they formed.

 As part of this research, I have analyzed the compositions of more than 1200 planet hosts from the California Kepler Search (CKS).
 The catalog is in prep and includes abundances for 16 elements (Li, C, N, O, Na, Mg, Al, Si, Ca, Ti, V, Cr, Mn, Fe, Ni, and Y), joining the more than 300 hosts already in our homogeneously analyzed catalog of stellar properties and abudances.